jbottum/t5pat/langchain_markdown20.md

 As you can see, the model's performance can vary depending on the question type.
 This is to be expected.

-Note - This is a information message that I have not figured out how to suppress.
 ```
 Loading checkpoint shards: 100%|████████████████████████████████████████████████████████████████████████| 2/2 [01:44<00:00, 52.47s/it]
 ```

-Now, let's examine the results of the flan-t5-xl model, starting with the answers for knowledge retreival.
+Now, let's examine the results of the flan-t5-xl model.
+The information message below is printed as the script loads checkpoint shards as part of initializing the model and tokenizer.
+Next let's look at the answers for knowledge retreival.

 ```
 Results for model google/flan-t5-xl